dhanusri14772/automated_book_publication/README.md

-# 📘 Automated Book Publication Workflow
+# 📘 Automated Book Publication

 This project implements an AI-powered system to automate the rewriting, reviewing, voice-interacting, and publishing of book chapters.
 It integrates LLMs, speech recognition, reinforcement-based feedback, and semantic search to deliver a human-in-the-loop authoring pipeline.